abhay-cs/zuno/README.md

-# Tasky
+# Zuno

-Tasky is a full-stack task management application that allows users to sign up, log in, and manage their to-do tasks.
+Zuno is a full-stack task management application that allows users to sign up, log in, and manage their to-do tasks.
 Each user has their own task list, protected by authentication.
 The app provides a simple and responsive interface built with React and a secure backend powered by Express and MongoDB.

 ## Features